Juliusz Grabianski is a visual artist based in London.

 Pattern Recognition, Little Bird Place Gallery, Sofia, Bulgaria

-Cursed Images, Take Courage Gallery, London
+Cursed Images, Take Courage Gallery, London, UK

 ESC, VVOVVA, online